turris-cz/user-docs/docs/geek/testing.md

 ### HBD - _Here Be Dragons_

-Automatic builds of next major (e.g. 6.0.0) release based on next OpenWRT release.
+Automatic builds of next major (e.g. 6.0.0) release based on next OpenWrt release.
 Mainly considered as a preview to test for integration problems.

-Suitable for distribution developers or people in desperate need of new OpenWRT.
+Suitable for distribution developers or people in desperate need of new OpenWrt.
 Generallly considered dangerous and can seriously break or stop being built for some time without any warning.

 More information about development workflow can be found in the